 And finally the second part of that 20 foot wall.

 The last wall will have an 8 foot opening for loading the pallets of lumber into the shed for drying.
+And then its on to making the kiln building trusses.

 As you can see we are blogging about this build in real time…weather permitting.